5.4 UVIS Flat Fields

 Figure 5.8: Ratio of the 2016 to 2011 L-flat (low spatial frequency) correction, showing the change after applying CTE-corrections to the Omega Centauri calibration data.
 The color bar spans a range of 1%.

 Flats for the four bluest UVIS filters (F218W, F225W, F275W, F280N) include an additional correction to the spatial response with temperature.
-Due to ground equipment limitations, these flats were obtained at a warmer detector temperature (−49°C) during ground testing and have now been corrected with in-flight data (obtained at −82°C).
+Due to ground equipment limitations, these flats were obtained at a warmer detector temperature (−49°C) during ground testing and have now been corrected with in-flight data (acquired at −82°C).
 White dwarf standard stars stepped across the two chips showed flux residuals which correlate with a crosshatch pattern in the UV flat fields at spatial scales of ~50 – 100 pixels.
 These data were used to derive a linear correction model which improves the spatial repeatability from ~7% to ~3% peak-to-peak (WFC3 ISR 2016-05).
 The ratio of the 2016 to 2011 flats for the F275W filter is shown in Figure 5.9, where the crosshatch correction is more pronounced for UVIS1 (top chip).

 The UVIS chip-dependent calibration is intended to produce uniform count rates across the two chips for sources similar in color to the white dwarf standards.
 As discussed in Section 5.4.2, count rate offsets of several percent are found in the UV for red versus blue stars, but these appear to impact only the photometric zeropoints and not the flat fields themselves.
 Monochromatic flats obtained during ground testing with an optical stimulus at wavelengths 310, 530, 750, and 1250 nm showed no evidence of spatial residuals in the flat ratio with wavelength.